Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics: Nested Sequent Systems

 We observe that the constant domain axiom is \emph{not} derivable in $\nnd$ as the side condition $\dag_{5}(\nd)$ imposed on $\allli$ is not satisfied above, i.e. $y$ is not available for $w$ in the conclusion of $\allli$.
 However, $\allli$ is applicable in the above proof with the calculus $\ncd$ as $\dag_{5}(\cd)$ is satisfied.

 As mentioned previously, alternative structural proof systems have been introduced for first-order G\"odel-Dummett logics, most notably, the hypersequent calculus $\hif$ introduced by \citet{BaaZac00} for $\cdl$, and the hypersequent calculus $\hqlc$ introduced by \citet{Tiu11} for $\ndl$.\footnote{The logic $\cdl$ is referred to as \emph{intuitionistic fuzzy logic} ($\mathsf{IF}$) in \citet{BaaZac00}, and $\ndl$ is referred to as \emph{G\"odel-Dummett logic} ($\mathsf{QLC}$) in \citet{Tiu11}.} There are a few notable differences between the nested calculi presented here and the aforementioned hypersequent systems.
 First, both $\hif$ and $\hqlc$ employ hypersequents of the shape $\Phi_{1} \vdash \Psi_{1} \ | \ \cdots \ | \ \Phi_{n} \vdash \Psi_{n}$ such that each $\Phi_{i}$ is a finite multiset of formulae and/or terms and each $\Psi_{i}$ is either empty or contains a single formula, i.e. the sequents $\Phi_{i} \vdash \Psi_{i}$ occurring within the hypersequents of $\hif$ and $\hqlc$ are \emph{single-conclusioned}.
 This is distinct from the nested sequents employed in our nested calculi, which are \emph{multi-conclusioned}, that is, they allow for multiple output formulae to occur within a component.
 (NB.
 As discussed at the beginning of \sect~\ref{subsec:prop-nested-systems}, output formulae are analogous to the consequent of a traditional, Gentzen-style sequent.)
 This provides our nested calculi with a distinct advantage over their hypersequent counterparts as the multi-conclusioned nature of sequents necessitates the invertibility of all logical rules (as detailed in \sect~\ref{sec:properties} below), having the effect that counter-models may be readily extracted from failed proof-search (as detailed in \app~\ref{app:completeness}).
 The invertibility of all logical rules is a property which fails to hold for both $\hif$ and $\hqlc$.
-Second, unlike $\hif$, the nested calculus $\ncdl$ is free of structural rules for weakenings and contractions as such rules are admissible in the system (\sect~\ref{sec:properties}).
-Third, despite that fact that both $\hif$ and $\hqlc$ are hypersequent systems, $\hqlc$ employs a much richer syntax than $\hif$ and the intuitionistic nature of such systems is obtained from the use of single-conclusioned sequents rather than explicitly encoding intuitionistic model-theoretic properties (e.g. monotonicity of atomic formulae; see \dfn~\ref{def:frame-model}) into the functionality of rules.
+Furthermore, despite that fact that both $\hif$ and $\hqlc$ are hypersequent systems, $\hqlc$ employs a much richer syntax than $\hif$ and the intuitionistic nature of such systems is obtained from the use of single-conclusioned sequents rather than explicitly encoding intuitionistic model-theoretic properties (e.g. monotonicity of atomic formulae; see \dfn~\ref{def:frame-model}) into the functionality of rules.
 Consequently, our nested systems for G\"odel-Dummett logics enjoy a higher degree of uniformity and modularity as we may pass from a nested system for one logic to another by simply modifying the side conditions imposed on reachability rules.
 In fact, it is the use of reachability rules that permits us to capture the nested domain condition (ND) for \nd \ and \ndl, and the constant domain condition (CD) for \cd \ and \cdl \ within a single formalism (these conditions are given in \dfn~\ref{def:frame-model-fo}).
 We could even modify the side conditions of our reachability rules to obtain logics beyond \nd, \cd, \ndl, and \cdl \ (see \citet{Lyo21thesis} for a discussion).